Saving Taxes!

-RDs or recurring deposits are an investment tool which allows investors to make regular monthly investments and save money for the long term.
-Investors can choose the tenure of the deposit and the minimum monthly payment they wish to make according to their convenience.
-RD schemes are generally more flexible than fixed deposit schemes and are typically preferred by those who want to start an account to save money and build a rainy-day fund.
+RDs are an investment tool that allows investors to make regular monthly contributions and save money for the long term.
+Investors can choose the tenure and the minimum monthly deposit based on their convenience.

 Interest Rate | 4% to 8% |